Packaging for Good

 Our legacy in produce packaging began in 1923 in the Pajaro Valley of Watsonville, California.
 What started out as making apple crates for fellow Croatian farmers, our company, Sambrailo Packaging, evolved with the valley from apple orchards, to row crop vegetables, flowers, to the berry fields that are still booming.

 “The moment I put berries into Sambrailo’s ReadyCycle packaging and brought them to stores, the customers just went crazy for them.
-And their willing to share in some of the costs.”
+And they’re willing to share in some of the costs.”

 Javier Zamora – JSM Organics in Aromas, CA